lpw25/lpw25.github.com/_posts/2013-01-23-camlp4-alternative-part-1.md

 In order to make this transition easy, work must also be done to provide tools for manipulating OCaml's AST and parsing quotations.
-It would also be worthwhile trying to normalize some of the stranger corners of the OCaml syntax tree.
-This will make writting AST transformers simpler and more robust
+It would also be worthwhile trying to normalise some of the stranger corners of the OCaml syntax tree.
+This will make writing AST transformers simpler and more robust

 Finally, the "-ppx" option must be integrated into the many OCaml build systems.